MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/investigate-machines-windows-defender-advanced-threat-protection.md

 Add tags on machines which can be used as a filter in Machines list view.
 You can limit the machines in the list by selecting the Tag filter on the Machines list.

 >[!NOTE]
-> Applicable only on the following:
+> Applicable only on the following machines:
->- Windows 10, version 1709 and later
+>- Windows 10, version 1709 or later
->- Windows Server, version 1803
+>- Windows Server, version 1803 or later
->- Operations Management Suite (OMS) on Windows Server 2016 and Windows Server 2012 R2
+>- Windows Server 2016
+>- Windows Server 2012 R2

 Machines with similar tags can be handy when you need to apply contextual action on a specific list of machines.